jaulamine-afk/rag-nli/README.md

 [Français](README.fr.md)

-This project explores how Natural Language Inference (NLI) and claim decomposition can be integrated into a Retrieval-Augmented Generation (RAG) pipeline to reduce retrieval noise and improve answer grounding.
+My project explores how Natural Language Inference (NLI) and claim decomposition can be integrated into a Retrieval-Augmented Generation (RAG) pipeline to reduce retrieval noise and improve answer grounding.

 ## Motivation